albert-hzbn/wxWdigets_OpenGL_boilderplate/README.md

 # wxWidgets OpenGL Boilerplate

-This repository contains a simple boilerplate code for a C++ application that uses wxWidgets, OpenGL, GLFW, and GLEW.
+This repository contains a simple boilerplate code for a C++ application that uses wxWidgets and OpenGL.
 The application demonstrates how to set up an OpenGL context using wxWidgets, render a triangle, and change its color.

 ## Prerequisites